 # Tutorial: Getting Started with the Engine

-The following set of commands enable setting up the engine to be ready to accept orders from users and to be able to perform its core functions.
+The following set of commands enable setting up the engine to be ready to accept orders from users and to perform its core functions.
 They only need to be done once and must be done via the control gateway.

 int : 32 bits integer